7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 	- Continuous deployment
 	- App Services authentication
 2. If local cache is enabled
-	- trigger local cache initialisation - HTTP request to root `/` on each app
+	- Trigger local cache initialisation - HTTP request to root `/` on each app
 3. If Auto swap is enabled with custom warm-up trigger `applicationInitialization` (if not specified)
 4. All warmed up? - Swap slots by switching the routing rules for the two slots
-5. Source slot has pre-swap app previously in the target slot, perform the same operation by applying all settings and restarting the instances.
+5. Source slot has Pre-swap app previously in the target slot, perform the same operation by applying all settings and restarting the instances.
 No need to to re-route, it is stored
+- BEWARE
-- BEWARE - Slot != App; Slot is more like a host:
+	- Slot != App; Slot is more like a host:
 ![](azslotswappedsettingsvsslotspecificsettings.png)

 Configure Application